chaseleantj/gpt-prompts/README.md

 Copy and paste this code, and it should work:

 ```
+# Can you execute this code on the attached image?

 import cv2
 import numpy as np
 from skimage import filters, color, img_as_ubyte